hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/05_QC_quality_metrics.md

 biocLite("ChIPQC")
 ```

+1. Download the sample data sheet available from [this link](https://github.com/hbctraining/In-depth-NGS-Data-Analysis-Course/raw/may2017/sessionV/samplesheet_chr12.csv).

+2. Open up RStudio.
+File --> 'New Project' --> New directory --> `ChIPQC`

+3. Create directories for `data` and `meta`.
+In `data` create subdirectories for `bams` and `peakcalls`.

+4. Put the samplesheet into the `meta` folder.

-1. Before you begin copy over the BAM files and the corresponding indices (`*.bam*`) from `/groups/hbctraining/ngs-data-analysis-longcourse/chipseq-trimmed/results/bowtie2` to your local laptop using `FileZilla`.
+5. Copy over the BAM files and the corresponding indices (`*.bam*`) from `/groups/hbctraining/ngs-data-analysis-longcourse/chipseq-trimmed/results/bowtie2` to your local laptop using `FileZilla`.

-2. Also, copy over your peak calls (`.narrowPeak`) from MACS2 for each file from `/groups/hbctraining/ngs-data-analysis-longcourse/chipseq-trimmed/results/macs2` to your local laptop.
+6. Also, copy over your peak calls (`.narrowPeak`) from MACS2 for each file from `/groups/hbctraining/ngs-data-analysis-longcourse/chipseq-trimmed/results/macs2` to your local laptop using `FileZilla`.

 *NOTE: students will be using alignment files and peak calls from in-class results in their HOME directories*.

-Download the sample data sheet available from [this link](https://github.com/hbctraining/In-depth-NGS-Data-Analysis-Course/raw/may2017/sessionV/samplesheet_chr12.csv).

-3. Open up RStudio.
-File --> 'New Project' --> New directory --> chipqc

-4. Create directories for `data` and `meta`.
-In `data` create subdirectories for `bams` and `peakcalls`.

 ```
 ## Load libraries